 KISSmetrics’ 8 reasons why people leave your website:

 - Bad navigation.
-Build your navigation for the visitor, not for your departments as Gerry McGovern advises.
+Build your navigation for the visitor, not for your departments as Gerry McGovern advises in his customer top tasks approach.

 - Too many ads.
 That’s clear.